1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 For companies transitioning from the old standard, our Transitioning from ASC 840 to ASC 842 guide provides step-by-step implementation support.
 To understand the balance sheet impact, review our resource on Balance Sheet Changes Under ASC 842.

 Proper lease classification is critical under ASC 842, as it determines how lease expense is recognized on the income statement and how the lease impacts financial metrics.
-While both finance and operating leases now appear on the balance sheet, their accounting treatment differs significantly.
+Both finance and operating leases now appear on the balance sheet, but their accounting treatment differs significantly.

 The Five Classification Tests